midu16/proxy-server/README.md

 ### frontend
 You will need to repeat this section, for each individual port: **80** (http), **443** (https), **6443** (ocp).

-This section defines relevant parameters for the OCP requests:
+<ins>This section defines relevant parameters for the OCP requests:</ins>
 * proxy will be hearing at port **6443** for **IPv4** traffic.
 * requests to **cluster-name** (ocp-disconnected.fede.IPv6.lab) will be redirected to what is **is_cluster0** label.
 * **cluster0-6443** will be linked with **is_cluster0** label.